peerdevicenet/Router/README.md

        * Chat:
                      * use any of sample connectors to connect peer devices.
-                     * do group chat among connected devices
+                     * do group chat among connected devices.

        * Rotate:
                      * use any of sample connectors to connect peer devices.